In the Name of Love (Earth, Wind & Fire album): Critical reception

-With a four out of five star rating Dan Glaister of The Guardian called In The Name Of Love "a scorching album".
+With a 4/5 stars review, Dan Glaister of The Guardian called In The Name Of Love "a scorching album".
 Omoronke Idowu of Vibe wrote "In the Name of Love is like revisiting a fresh yet familiar face, one that soothes, satisfies, and makes you smile from the inside out.
-With a 6 out of 10 rating Al Rasheed Dauda of Vox exclaimed "this album proves they're as potent as ever".
+With a 6/10 review, Al Rasheed Dauda of Vox exclaimed "this album proves they're as potent as ever".
 Steve Jones of USA Today noted that EWF "shows it still has an edge to its funk".

-David Stubbs of Uncut gave a three out of five star rating and affirmed "In the Name of Love is never less than good, always less than vital".
-Alex Henderson of Allmusic gave a 3.5 out of 5 star rating and proclaimed "this excellent CD is unapologetically retro."
-Phyl Garland of Stereo Review gave a four out of five star rating and wrote "with this set of skillfully shaped songs, White has positioned Earth, Wind & Fire to move into the next century".
+David Stubbs of Uncut in a 3/5 stars review found, "In the Name of Love is never less than good, always less than vital".
+Alex Henderson of Allmusic in a 3.5/5 stars review proclaimed, "this excellent CD is unapologetically retro."
+Phyl Garland of Stereo Review in a 4/5 stars review remarked, "with this set of skillfully shaped songs, White has positioned Earth, Wind & Fire to move into the next century".

 Singles

-"Change Your Mind" rose to No. 26 on the Billboard Adult R&B Songs chart.
+"Change Your Mind" rose to No. 26 on the US Billboard Adult R&B Songs chart.

-"When Love Goes Wrong" also reached No. 33 on the Billboard Adult R&B Songs chart.
+"When Love Goes Wrong" also reached No. 33 on the US Billboard Adult R&B Songs chart.
+The title track also reached No. 9 on the Japanese Oricon Singles Chart.